nahpu/lsumz-mammal-scripts/README.md

 # nahpu-scripts
-Scripts to clean NAHPU export data.
+Scripts to clean and reshape NAHPU export data to align with Specify's comma-delimited (CSV) batch import format of the LSUMNS Mammal database.
+It takes a second to run.
+However, the automated process to incorporate tissue locations has not yet been implemented.
+It's done manually for now.

 ## Requirements